MU-Data-Science/EVA/README.md

     ([GRCh38](http://genome.ucsc.edu/cgi-bin/hgTracks?chromInfoPage=&hgsid=857863917_wUC9aW3i9gDVwLAEnS4rRn1MT5Vx)),
     hs37
     ([GRCh37](http://genome.ucsc.edu/cgi-bin/hgTracks?chromInfoPage=&hgsid=857862399_mBXxSwaQbVpPzDMpmtmrA1TeR8WL))).
-    This is a one-time step and can take a hour or so depending on the node hardware type.
+    This is a one-time step and can take one hour or more depending on the node hardware type.
 To avoid killing the process when the SSH session terminates due to disconnection, use the `screen` command.

+       $ screen -S ref
        $ ${HOME}/EVA/scripts/setup_reference_genome.sh hs38

+    Press "Ctrl-a" "d" (i.e., control-a followed by d) to detach from the screen session.
+To reconnect to the screen, use `screen -r`.

+    The above step will create new files `hs38.*` in `/mydata/`.

     **e.** Now copy a whole genome sequence (paired-end) sequence to the CloudLab node.
 It is the user's responsibility to ensure that the